Understanding the Basics: What UAE Residents Need to Know

 This is the cornerstone of your business visa application.
 Unlike tourist visas, business visas require an Omani entity to sponsor you.
 This could be:

-• The company you're meeting with
+- The company you are meeting with

-• Your organization's Omani branch or partner
+- Your organization's Omani branch or partner

-• A registered business service provider authorized to sponsor business visitors
+- A registered business service provider authorized to sponsor business visitors

-• The conference or event organizer (for business events)
+- The conference or event organizer (for business events)

-Stage 2: Sponsor Submits Application
+Stage 2: Sponsor Submits Application Through ROP Portal

-• Your passport details (biographical page scan)
+- Your passport details (biographical page scan with at least 6 months validity)

-• Their company registration details
+- Their company registration details and Civil Number

-• Sponsorship undertaking letter
+- Sponsorship undertaking letter

 Stage 3: Payment Processing

 Once submitted, the sponsor pays the visa fee through the ROP portal.
 Payment methods typically include credit cards, debit cards, or bank transfers for corporate accounts.
+Business visa fees generally start around 20 OMR (approximately 190 AED) but can vary depending on visa duration, number of entries (single, double, or multiple), and processing speed.

 Important note: Some sponsors may request reimbursement for the visa fee.
 Clarify financial arrangements before the application begins to avoid misunderstandings.